yeehaa123/presentation-moonconf/slides.md

 <!---

 To wrap things up.
-In this presentation, I have tried to show that an architecture - whether physical or virtual - are three perspectives on the same thing.
+In this presentation, I have showed that architecture - whether physical or virtual - consists of three perspectives on the same thing.
 It is:

-the blocks that the building consists of
+... the blocks that the building consists of

-the construction that holds them together,
+... the construction that holds them together,

-as well as the set of ideals, practices and expectations that they express.
+... and the set of ideals, practices and expectations that this assemblage expresses

 -->